Last updated: June 28, 2026

 Macros also respect game-imposed limits.
 If a game's design caps how quickly an action can repeat, a rapid-input macro will not bypass that cap — the game simply will not register inputs beyond what it allows.
 A macro cannot add abilities the game was not built to accept.

-yew.gg scripts are GPC files that run entirely inside the Cronus Zen device.
+Scripts sold on yew.gg are GPC files that run entirely inside the Cronus Zen device.
 They read raw inputs from your physical controller and produce modified HID (Human Interface Device) signals that are forwarded to your console or PC via standard USB HID protocols — the same protocol used by every legitimate controller on the market.
 From the perspective of the console or PC, it receives a standard HID input device.
 Scripts have no pathway to communicate with, access, or affect any software running on the console or PC.

 Scripts for the Cronus Zen are more analogous to a custom keyboard macro device than to any software that circumvents a protected work.
 The Cronus Zen's own documentation makes this distinction clearly.